pablofonseca-dev/OOP/JavaFX/Notes/LifeCycle_JavaFX_Application.md

 We need to implement start method.
 Start method can be used to display the application queue.
 However, there is more to the life cycle of JavaFX Application.
 There are several stages in addition to start method.
 When we run a JavaFX Application JavaFX run-time calls init() method defined in application class.
-The Default init method is empty, givin you the choice of writing any inicialization statements that may be required for your application like opening a connection to a Database.
+The Default init method is empty, giving you the choice of writing any initialization statements that may be required for your application like opening a connection to a Database.
 It knows special initializations are required.
 There is no need to implement init method yourself.
-However, you wouln't have any reference to a stage object.
-Hece, this is no meant for constructing stage or scene.
+However, you wouldn't have any reference to a stage object.
+Hence, this is no meant for constructing stage or scene.
 Once init method completes its execution, start() method will be called.
-As you've sen in the previus demo, start() method has a reference to a stage object which is a primary stage objet.
+As you've sen in the previous demo, start() method has a reference to a stage object which is a primary stage object.
 We have to implement this method as this is an abstract method in Application Class.
 Once the stage and scene are constructed, the start method will have to make a call to Stage.show().
 This is when the user sees the graphical user interface of the application.
 Once the application user interface is close by the user, stop method will be called.
 Just like init method,